kosl/ihipp-examples/docs/week2.md

 ## 2.2 V: OpenMP constructs

 ## Worksharing constructs
-The work-sharing constructs divides the execution of the code region among different members of team threads.
+The work-sharing constructs divide the execution of the code region among different members of team threads.
 These are the constructs that do not launch the new threads and they are enclosed dynamically within the parallel region.
 Some examples of the work sharing constructs are:

 • sections